Date updated: JAN 06 2023

-Will Braces Hurt When They’re Applied?
+Will Braces Hurt When They’re Applied To The Teeth?

 Most patients experience little to no pain or discomfort during the actual application process.
-In fact, many patients report the discomfort is no different than a routine dental cleaning.
+In fact, many patients report the discomfort is no different than routine dental cleaning.

 Traditional braces include three main components: bands, brackets, and connecting wires.
 Bands are thin metal hoops usually fitted onto upper and lower molars and secured with special glue.
 Brackets are likewise applied with glue to the surface of the patient’s tooth.
 In both instances, mild pressure is applied to secure the metal onto the tooth.
 The wires are then placed within the brackets and span across the teeth.

 The process is quick and there’s almost no pain associated with the application.